Philosophiæ Naturalis Principia Mathematica: Book 1, De motu corporum

 Book 1, subtitled De motu corporum (On the motion of bodies) concerns motion in the absence of any resisting medium.
 It opens with a collection of mathematical lemmas on "the method of first and last ratios", a geometrical form of infinitesimal calculus.

 The second section establishes relationships between centripetal forces and the law of areas now known as Kepler's second law (Propositions 1–3), and relates circular velocity and radius of path-curvature to radial force (Proposition 4), and relationships between centripetal forces varying as the inverse-square of the distance to the center and orbits of conic-section form (Propositions 5–10).

-Propositions 11–31 establish properties of motion in paths of eccentric conic-section form including ellipses, and their relation with inverse-square central forces directed to a focus, and include Newton's theorem about ovals (lemma 28).
+Propositions 11–31 establish properties of motion in paths of eccentric conic-section form including ellipses, and their relationship with inverse-square central forces directed to a focus and include Newton's theorem about ovals (lemma 28).

 Propositions 43–45 are demonstration that in an eccentric orbit under centripetal force where the apse may move, a steady non-moving orientation of the line of apses is an indicator of an inverse-square law of force.

 Book 1 contains some proofs with little connection to real-world dynamics.
 But there are also sections with far-reaching application to the solar system and universe:

 Propositions 57–69 deal with the "motion of bodies drawn to one another by centripetal forces".
 This section is of primary interest for its application to the Solar System, and includes Proposition 66 along with its 22 corollaries: here Newton took the first steps in the definition and study of the problem of the movements of three massive bodies subject to their mutually perturbing gravitational attractions, a problem which later gained name and fame (among other reasons, for its great difficulty) as the three-body problem.

 Propositions 70–84 deal with the attractive forces of spherical bodies.
 The section contains Newton's proof that a massive spherically symmetrical body attracts other bodies outside itself as if all its mass were concentrated at its centre.
 This fundamental result, called the Shell theorem, enables the inverse square law of gravitation to be applied to the real solar system to a very close degree of approximation.